-7.30 pm Tower Hill Tube → Meet by the "Tower Hill Tram" coffee stall "London Walks has many copycats but it's the best"\ He came silently out of the midnight shadows of August 31, 1888.
+7.30 pm Tower Hill Tube $\stackrel{\bullet}{\bullet}$ Meet by the "Tower Hill Tram" coffee stall

+"London Walks has many copycats but it's the best" He came silently out of the midnight shadows of August 31, 1888.
 Watching.
 Stalking.
-Butchering fellow human beings.
-Leaving a trail of blood that led... nowhere.
+Butchering fellow human beings.† Leaving a trail of blood that led... nowhere.
 Yes, something wicked this way walked, for this is the Ripper's slashing grounds.
 We evoke that autumn of gaslight and fog, of menacing shadows and stealthy footsteps as we meet the victims, inspect the murder sites, sift through the evidence - in all its gory detail - and get to grips, so to speak, with the main suspects.
-Afterward you can steady your nerves in The Ten Bells, the pub where the victims - perhaps under the steely gaze of the Ripper himself - tried to forget the waking nightmare. † "The victims of Jack the Ripper were never just prostitutes.'
-They were daughters, wives, mothers, sisters and lovers.
-They were women.
-They were human beings."
-Guided by Donald Rumbelow or Molly.
-Going on this walk is as close as you'll get to nailing the Ripper.
-Donald is "internationally recognised as the leading authority on Jack the Ripper."
-Britain's most distinguished crime historian and former Curator of the Police Crime Museum, Don's the author of the definitive book on the Ripper.
-Warning: never part with your money until you're certain it's Don or Molly you're handing it to.
-Don't let anyone con you. \Frommer's London erb, chilling video of the Jack the Ripper Walk on www.walks.com
+See Saturday's section for full description.
+Guided by Donald Rumbelow or Freeman of the City and ace Blue Badge Molly.
+Donald is "internationally recognis red as the leading authority on Jack the Ripper."
+Britain's most distinguished crime historian and former Curator of the Police Crime Museum, Donald Rumbelow is the author of the definitive book on the Ripper.
+This is his walk.
+He created it, curates it, mentors it and still occasionally guides it.
+Warning: never part with your money until you're certain it's Molly or Don you're handing it to.
+Don't let anyone con vou.
+Frommer's London

-The Guides
+The Best Guides in Town